lqhuang/flight-rules/linux.md

     exit

 The `-f` option is the one that actually backgrounds things, but `-N` and `-T` will save resources which you don't need to allocate for an SSH session whose sole purpose is to carry your tunnel.

     -f    Requests ssh to go to background just before command execution.
     -N    Do not execute a remote command.
     -T    Disable pseudo-tty allocation.

 Addtional option `-o ControlPersist=yes` would be useful to prevent the connection from being closed when combines with `ControlMaster=auto` or in some specific system setups.

-ref:
+Refs:

 1. https://superuser.com/questions/827934/ssh-port-forwarding-without-session/827972
 2. https://unix.stackexchange.com/questions/46235/how-does-reverse-ssh-tunneling-work/46271

 ## How to fix VIM freezes

 I noticed that I have a subconscious habit of pressing `Ctrl+S` when editing a file.
 But hey `Ctrl+S` has special meaning for Linux terminal, it’s a terminal scroll lock - basically it freezes program that wants to write to standard output/error.

 You need use `Ctrl+Q` to unfreeze terminal

 This feature is called Software Flow Control (XON/XOFF flow control)

 To disable this feature you need the following in either `~/.bash_profile` or `~/.bashrc`:

     stty -ixon

 To disable this altogether, stick `stty -ixon` in a startup script.
 To allow any key to get things flowing again, use `stty ixany`.

 ref: